holstegelab/aghub_docs/agh_installing_software.md

 and its dependencies.
 However, this normally requires an active internet connection.

 >[!IMPORTANT]
-> Note that many software packages are already available through the default Conda environment.
+> Note that many (bioinformatics) software packages are already available through the default Conda environment.

 -----------------------------------------------
 ## Install custom conda environments on the AGH